pouriafarhadi/pouriafarhadi/README.md

 - 👋 Hi, I’m @pouriafarhadi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working on Web development and Data analysis
-- 💞️ I’m looking to collaborate on application projects
+- 💞️ I’m looking to collaborate on Django project and machine learning
 - 📫 How to reach me pouria.f8410@gmail.com

 <!---